-Throughout their non-hibernating months, Yosemite’s black bears are always on the move, exploring their home range in constant search for food — and tracking them is no easy feat.
+Throughout their non-hibernating months, Yosemite’s black bears are always on the move, exploring their home range (represented by colored polygons above) in constant search for food — and tracking them is no easy feat.

 Bear Tracker displays data transmitted via satellite from the Bear Team’s state-of-the-art GPS bear collars, making it available to you to remotely explore the lives of these amazing animals.
 How far do bears move in a day?
 How big are their home ranges?
 When and where did the last vehicle-bear collision occur in the park?
 Here you can explore the data and get answers to these and many more questions about Yosemite’s black bears.
 Over time we will add more features so you can explore the data in new ways, so stay tuned!